Hybrid Meat: Bridging Plant-Based and Traditional Meat

 New technologies such as high-moisture extrusion; 3D printing; and exploring different meat-protein compatible plant-based proteins, which include underutilised sources & by-products and use of ingredients derived from fish and poultry by-products, seaweed, microalgae, and insect larvae; may open new avenues for hybrid meat analogues.
 Further, these may address the technical, sensory and sustainability challenges to gain large-scale commercial success in the mid-to-long term.

-Article by Ingenious e-Brain Solutions :-
+Article by Ingenious e-Brain:-

 US Office:-